Cook Like Grandma Using Her Best Recipes!

 The Dispenser's Formulary or Soda Water Guide (1915)

 To dispense this sundae have a heart-shaped mold, about 2-1/2 inches in diameter and 1-1/4 inches in depth.
 In the mold place a layer of vanilla ice cream, a layer of strawberry ice cream, and another layer of vanilla ice cream.

 Trim the molded ice cream even with the top of the mold, then place the cream on a china plate of fancy design, measuring about 6 inches in diameter.

 Pour over the cream a ladleful of crushed strawberries, add a spoonful of mixed ground nuts and top off with a spoonful of whipped cream, a cherry, and a sprinkle of ground cinnamon.

 The author states that this sundae is a good seller at 20 cents.
-He has advertised it in the daily papers of his town with much success.
-(Philip W. Fraker)
+He has promoted it in the daily papers of his town with much success. —Philip W. Fraker

-Line a champagne sundae glass with four or five split lady fingers in upright position, and then put into the center a scoopful of Neapolitan ice cream; over all pour a ladleful of marshmallow sauce, or cover with whipped cream and close to the top insert peaches, the slices pointed toward a cherry placed in the center.
-Price 15 or 20 cents.
-(Jos.
-B. Clark)
+Over all pour a ladleful of marshmallow sauce, or cover with whipped cream and close to the top insert peaches, the slices pointed toward a cherry placed in the center.
+Price 15 or 20 cents. —Jos.
+B. Clark

 In dispensing the Northern Lights use a fine china plate, six inches in diameter, decorated with a winter design (e.g., ice and snow).

-Serve individuals of quality vanilla ice cream in this manner:
+Serve individual servings of quality vanilla ice cream in this manner: